gregor-fausto/clarkiaSeedBanks/library/dataProcessingWorkflow.md

 The files holding datasets are originally found in the shared Dropbox folder `.../Dropbox/Clarkia-LTREB/20_demography_sites/`.
 I created a folder on my local Dropbox `/Users/Gregor/Dropbox/dataLibrary/` to hold a copy of these files.
-To copy the files, I run the following in my
+To copy the files, I ran the following in my
 Terminal:

 `cp /Users/Gregor/Dropbox/Clarkia-LTREB/20_demography_sites/*